langzizhixin/Wav2Lip-CodeFormer/README.md

 ***

-### Project lil made by Lu Rui from Langzizhixin Technology company in Chengdu, China.
+### Project  made by Lu Rui from Langzizhixin Technology company in Chengdu, China.
 ###  Code 2023